mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     assert 2 equals data.model.nodes(Data).size
     ```

-    - All tests of a test-case share their referenced nodes
+    - All tests of a test case share their referenced nodes

-    To save memory though, these check-nodes all lie in the same model for each test case.
-References to other nodes outside the test case will only need to be copied once and be shared by all tests of that test case.
-As a result, the IDs of check-nodes change and the IDs of non-check-nodes are the same as in the original model.
+    To save memory though, these check nodes all lie in the same model for each test case.
+References to other nodes outside the test case will only need to be copied once and shared by all tests of that test case.
+As a result, the IDs of check nodes change, and the IDs of non-check-nodes are the same as in the original model.

     ```java
     // nodes in this model that are not check-nodes of this test case will only be there once assert 1 equals dataRef.model.nodes(Chunk).size;
     ```

     Consequently, multiple tests of the same test case are not fully isolated.
 In the following example, both tests assert and do the same, yet *test3* passes while *test4* fails.
-The data element is now located in a separate chunk outside the testcase and the check-node is a reference to it.
+The data element is now located in a separate chunk outside the test case and the check-node is a reference to it.
 As a result, *test4* is running red because *test3* already modified the referenced node.

     ![tests share non check nodes](tests_share_non_check_nodes.png){width="600px"}